rust-lang/rfcs/text/0000-nested-publish.md

 When a group of packages is published in this way, and depended on, this has a number of useful effects (which are not things that Cargo explicitly implements, just consequences of the system):

-* The packages are versioned in lockstep; there is no way for a version mismatch to arise since all the code was published together.
+* The packages are a single unit for all versioning purposes; there is no way for a version mismatch to arise since all the code was published together.
 Version resolution does not apply (in the same way that it does not for any other `path =` dependency).
 * The sub-package is effectively “private”: it cannot be named by any other package on `crates.io`, only by its parent package and sibling sub-packages.

 ## Example: trait and derive macro